-Delays in obtaining China SFDA or foreign approvals of our products could result in substantial additional costs and adversely affect our ability to compete with other companies.
+Delays in obtaining the China SFDA's or foreign approvals of our products could result in substantial additional costs and adversely affect our ability to compete with other companies.
 Even if regulatory approval is ultimately granted, there can be no assurance that we can maintain the approval or that the approval will not be withdrawn.
 Any approval received may also restrict the intended use and marketing of the product we want to commercialize.